All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Stop eating 3-4 hours before bed.
 Give your stomach time to empty before you lie down.
 This is especially important on GLP-1 medications because gastric emptying is already slowed.

-Elevate the head of your bed.
+improve the head of your bed.
 Use a wedge pillow or place 6-inch blocks under the head of your bed frame.
 This uses gravity to keep acid in your stomach.
-Propping up with regular pillows does not work as well because it can bend your body and increase abdominal pressure.
+Propping up with regular pillows doesn't work as well because it can bend your body and increase abdominal pressure.

 Avoid trigger foods.
 Common reflux triggers include tomato-based foods, citrus, chocolate, mint, spicy foods, fried or fatty foods, coffee, and alcohol.
 Track which foods worsen your symptoms using the .